Frequently Asked Questions

 Do you have Health Care Assistant’s that speak different languages?

-Our Health Care Assistants speak a variety of languages and understand cultural difference.
+Our Health Care Assistants speak a variety of languages and understand cultural differences.

 What happens if we don’t need care anymore?

-Should you need to cancel services we ask for a phone call with a minimum of 2 hours prior to the start of shift.
+Should you need to cancel services, we ask for a phone call at least 2 hours before the start of the shift.

 Is there a contract?

-No, our services are on a as needed basis.
+No, our services are on an as-needed basis.

 How do you track when the care givers arrive and depart from their client’s homes?

-All of our Health Care Assistants must use their mobile devices, which is GPS tracked.
-They can only clock into or out of their scheduled shift when they are at their client’s doorstep.
+All our Healthcare Assistants must use their mobile devices, which are GPS tracked.
+They can only clock in or out of their scheduled shift when they are at their client’s doorstep.

 Is there a minimum number of hours per shift?